 Amkor is one of the world's leading providers of outsourced semiconductor packaging and test services.
 Our financial goal is profitable sales growth.
-To achieve this goal, we are focused on leveraging our leadership position in services for advanced technologies, optimizing utilization of existing assets, broadening our customer base and selectively growing our scale and scope through strategic investments.
+To achieve this goal, we are focused on leveraging our leadership position in services for advanced technologies, providing our customers with a geographically diverse manufacturing footprint, growing within the industry secular growth markets of 5G, automotive, Internet-of-Things ("IoT") and high-performance computing ("HPC"), optimizing utilization of existing assets, and selectively growing our scale and scope through strategic investments.